Quitting Smoking During Pregnancy

 - Twice as likely to experience premature rupture of membranes, placental abruption and placenta previa during pregnancy.

-- Are at a greater risk of stillbirths, miscarriages and ectopic (outside the uterus) pregnancy.
+- At a greater risk of stillbirths, miscarriages and ectopic (outside the uterus) pregnancy.

-- Are more likely to have complications during delivery.
+- More likely to have complications during delivery.

 Babies born to women who smoke during pregnancy:

 - Have a 30% greater risk of being born prematurely.